Blur shift spaces: The topology of blur shift spaces

 Given a blur shift space $\Sigma_\Lambda\subset\Sigma_{\A^\N}$, we define on $\Sigma_\Lambda$ the topology $\tau_{\Sigma_\Lambda}$ induced from $\tau_{\Sigma_{\A^\N}}$.
 Thus, the basic open sets of $\Sigma_\Lambda$ are generalized cylinders in the form $Z_\Lambda(\alpha):=Z(\alpha)\cap \Sigma_\Lambda$ and $Z_\Lambda(\alpha\bar H,F):=Z(\alpha\bar H,F)\cap \Sigma_\Lambda$ for $\alpha\in B(\Lambda)$, $\bar H\in\VV_\Lambda$ and $F\subset H$ finite. \\

-The next proposition shows that blur shift spaces, with the topology of generalized cylinders, are always {\bf Fréchet-Uryson spaces} and so they are a sequential space\footnote{We refer the reader to \cite{Franklin64} and \cite[Section 1.8]{Arkhangelskii _Pontryagin} for more details about Fréchet-Uryson spaces and sequential spaces.}:\\
+The next proposition shows that blur shift spaces, with the topology of generalized cylinders, are always {\bf Fréchet-Urysohn spaces} and so they are a sequential space\footnote{We refer the reader to \cite{Franklin64} and \cite[Section 1.8]{Arkhangelskii _Pontryagin} for more details about Fréchet-Urysohn spaces and sequential spaces.}:\\